jsabo/tfstacks-aws/eks-aws-cni-aws-networking/aws/README.md

-# AWS CNI with Calico Security Policy
+# AWS CNI with AWS Networking

-This example demonstrates how to provision an EKS cluster using the AWS CNI with Calico security policies.
+This example demonstrates how to provision an EKS cluster using the AWS CNI with AWS networking.

 ## Prerequisites: